Arsenic: arsenic triiodide

 - arsenic triiodide

-The arsenic in arsenic triiodide formally is in the oxidation state 3.
+The oxidation number of arsenic in arsenic triiodide is 3.

 - Hill system formula: As1I3

 - Class: iodide

 - Colour: red